khakhalin/notes/math/algos.md

 # Algorithms
 #algo

 # Big O notation
+Limiting behavior at ∞.
 Different meaning in textbooks and in practical questions.
-In textbooks: upper bound, so if something is O(N), it is also O(N^2) by definition.
+In textbooks: upper bound, so if something is O(N), it is also O(N²) by definition.
 In practice, just say the truth.

 * O(log N) appears when you have a tree, and always process one branch of this tree.
 Then the total number of steps = the number of branches = $\log_2 n$ .
 * If you have to visit every branch of a tree, the total number of operations is n (for leaves) + n/2 + n/4 + ... = 2n, so we have O(N).